-We further examine TD3’s policy behavior under different weight settings of the reward function—privacy gain weight $\alpha$ and utility-loss weight $\beta$, which also serves to validate the feedback module.
-The privacy budget is inversely proportional to the noise magnitude.
-As shown in Fig.\ref{fig:rl2}, increasing $\alpha$ tightens the privacy budget and injects larger noise; increasing $\beta$ relaxes the budget.
-This confirms that tuning the value of $\alpha$ and $\beta$ effectively steers the privacy-budget allocation, enabling a flexible trade-off between privacy protection and data utility.
+We further analyze TD3 by offline training a policy set with different reward weights $(\alpha,\beta)$ to validate the feedback mechanism.
+Larger $\alpha$ yields tighter budgets (more noise), while larger $\beta$ relaxes budgets (less noise) (Figure 5), thereby forming a controllable policy family for online switching.
+This shows that tuning $\alpha$ and $\beta$ effectively steers the privacy-budget allocation, enabling a flexible trade-off between privacy protection and data utility.
 The right panel shows that TD3 achieves favorable Actor–Critic loss convergence.
-Although the critics fluctuate at the beginning, they quickly converge to near zero within the first 1,000 steps, indicating stabilized Q-value estimates.
+Although the critics fluctuate at the beginning, they quickly converge to near zero within the first 1{,}000 steps, indicating stabilized Q-value estimates.
 Meanwhile, the actor loss increases gradually but remains overall steady, reflecting continued refinement of the policy’s action outputs during training.